Search This Blog

 1. In SQL Server Configuration Manager, click SQL Server Services.

-2. In the right pane, right-click SQL Server (), and then click Properties.
+2. In the right pane, right-click SQL Server (

 3. On the Advanced tab, in the Startup Parameters box, type the parameters separated by semicolons (;).